exoplatform/exo-documentation/docs/ManageTasks.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 When you are done on a task and that you want to mark it as completed, you need simply to click on the radio button near the task's title.
+The task will disappear from the list/board (unless you selected "Show completed tasks" option in the filter dropdown).

 |NewTask13|